 Extraction systems in the pharmaceutical industry

 Within the pharmaceutical industry there are many types of company – from global corporates to specialist R&D firms.
 Vent-Tech works with a wide range of companies in the pharmaceutical sector, including Perrigo, AstraZeneca and Medtronic.
 This experience means we have an exceptional understanding of the types of risks involved posed by dusts and fumes.
-We are experts in using dust extraction, filtration and containment technology to reduce these risks.
+We are experts in using dust and fume extraction, filtration and containment technology to reduce these risks.

 What are the specific dangers during the design and manufacture of pharmaceuticals?

 Many dusts are present in pharmaceutical production facilities.
 Some are toxic and require professional and effective removal by law.

 By-products such as dust can be extremely hazardous to health when airborne.
 Therefore, it is vital that appropriate extraction solutions are installed.
 These will control the risks of these substances coming into contact with employees.
 The HSE requires effective control measures to be in place.

 As some pharmaceutical dusts are combustible, measures to prevent fire and explosion must be put into place.
 DSEAR (Dangerous Substances and Explosive Atmospheres Regulations) sets minimum requirements for the protection of workers from fire and explosion risks related to dangerous substances and potentially explosive atmospheres.
 The HSE gives guidelines for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.

 Another consideration is the risk of cross-contamination during certain processes which will need to be eliminated.
 Manufacturers must have processes in place – to not only avoid contamination scenarios but also provide documented evidence that contamination has not occurred.

 What are the pharmaceutical processes that may generate dust?